dvdmtw98/notes/My Vault/cyber-security/cryptography/cryptographic-solutions/blockchain.md

 A shared immutable ledger for recording transactions, tracking assets and building trust
 It is a really long series of blocks with each block containing information
-Each block also contains the has for the previous block
+Each block also contains the hash for the previous block

 ![blockchain|600](../../images/blockchain.png)